liamzdenek/zillow-application/memory-bank/progress.md

 - Added TanStack Router for navigation between pages
 - Created a custom favicon.svg for the application
 - Fixed build configuration to output to the correct location
+- Fixed UI issues with filter components alignment
+- Fixed simulation endpoint URL in the frontend code
+- Added missing metrics to the simulation results
+- Fixed color highlighting in the simulation results
+- Improved navigation with button-styled links

 ### Backend Development
 - Implemented API endpoints for fetching agent data